Cod vs Mahi Mahi – What’s The Difference? Let’s Compare

 How Much Does Mahi Mahi and Cod Cost

-The costs for Mahi Mahi or cod will vary depending on how the fish are caught.
-A cod caught in the ocean will definitely be more expensive than farm-raised cod.
+The costs for fish will vary depending on how the fish are caught.
+A fish caught in the ocean will definitely be more expensive than farm-raised.

-When purchasing cod or Mahi Mahi, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, Mahi Mahi or cod?
+When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
+Let’s examine the price of each one.

 Mahi Mahi is more expensive than cod.
 The average cost for wild caught Mahi Mahi is $18.99 per pound while the average cost for wild caught cod is $16.99 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.

-I checked the local Freshdirect online supermarket for the current prices of Mahi Mahi and cod.
+I checked the local Freshdirect online supermarket for the current prices.